The EU ETS, a major pillar of EU climate change policy, commenced in January 2005. It is based on Directive 2003/87/EC.

 Phase 1 of the EU ETS was released in January 2005, while Phase 2 started in 2008.
 The EU ETS is now in its third phase, which runs from 2013 to 2020.

 Guidelines for the monitoring and reporting of greenhouse gas emissions were first released in January 2004 (MRG 2004).
 The revised guidelines were established in July 2007 (MRG 2007).
 And in January 2008, the European Commission (EC) proposed a number of changes to the scheme.

 In October 2012, the EC published a Guidance Document relating to biomass issues in the EU ETS.
 MRR Guidance Document No. 3 states that EN 15440 is the relevant standard for the determination of the fossil and biomass-derived carbon fraction in solid materials and fuels.
 For liquid samples and CO2 in flue gases, EN 15440’s Carbon-14 method or ASTM D6866 can be used.
 ISO 13833 is another option for CO2 in flue gases.

 MRR Guidance Document No. 5, also published in October 2012, explained in more detail the requirements for laboratory analyses.
 The MRR imposes strict rules to ensure high-quality results.
 It requires that all analyses should be carried out by laboratories that are accredited to ISO/IEC 17025.
-Non-accredited laboratories may be used provided that they demonstrate competence equivalent to accreditation in accordance with EN ISO/IEC 17025.
+Non-accredited laboratories may be used provided that they demonstrate competence equivalent to accreditation in accordance with ISO/IEC 17025.